JeringTech/Javascript.NodeJS/ReadMe.md

   - Thrown if a NodeJS error occurs.
   - Thrown if the invocation request times out.
   - Thrown if NodeJS cannot be initialized.
+- `ObjectDisposedException`
+  - Thrown if this instance has been disposed or if an attempt is made to use one of its dependencies that has been disposed.
+- `OperationCanceledException`
+  - Thrown if `cancellationToken` is cancelled.
 #### Example
 If we have a file named `exampleModule.js` (located in `NodeJSProcessOptions.ProjectPath`), with contents:
 ```javascript